Roy-043/FreeCAD/CODE_OF_CONDUCT.md

 representative at an online or offline event.
 Representation of a project may be further defined and clarified by project maintainers.

-Forum Guidelines apply to the FreeCAD Forum but may also be adopted for FreeCAD social media channels.
+The Forum Guidelines apply to the FreeCAD Forum but may also be adopted for other FreeCAD social media channels.

 ## Forum Moderator Guidelines and Responsibilities